 The AIS analyzes the economic impact on individual farms, identifies the acreage potentially lost or affected, and conveys land owner concerns.
 It may recommend ways to reduce the impact on farms, and may be useful in negotiations between the land owner and project initiator.

 An agricultural impact statement is required when:

 - The project initiator has condemnation authority, and

 - The project will take more than 5 acres from any one farm, regardless of land ownership

 Town road projects, and electric transmission line projects carrying less than 100 kilovolts are exempt.

-An agricultural impact statement may be prepared
+An agricultural impact statement may be prepared when:

 - The project is located within the boundaries of a city or village, but would still significantly affect a farm.